sarahroserobinson/smart-home-terraform/README.md

 Currently, this file is empty.
 It can be used to output resources such as the autoscaling group ids or launch template ids for integration with other AWS services or for management purposes if future service additions are added to the smart home project.

+## Consideration for Improvement
+### Internal Load Balancer

+To address the challenge of dynamically changing DNS hostnames, the implementation of an internal load balancer is considered.
+The internal load balancer can effectively distribute traffic to the server instances without the need for constantly updating the .env.local file.
+It abstracts the instance-specific details, providing a stable endpoint for the services.
+By using the load balancer as a consistent entry point, it removes the dependency on individual instance hostnames, thereby enhancing the robustness and scalability of the system.

 ## Troubleshooting
 When encountering issues with the smart home project, particularly with API interactions and server functionality, follow these troubleshooting steps to diagnose and resolve the problems: